Gate tunable enhancement of supercurrent in hybrid planar Josephson junctions

 \subsection{Acknowledgements}

 Project was funded by the US Department of Energy, Office of Basic Energy Sciences, via Award DE-SC0022245.
-It was partially supported in part by DARPA Topological Excitations in Electronics (TEE) program under grant No. DP18AP900007, the U.S. Office of Naval Research (ONR) through Grants No. N000142112450 and MURI No. N000142212764.
 H.F. and E.R. thank Joseph J. Cuozzo for very helpful discussions during the initial stages of the work.